HNC Health and Social Care Certificate Level 4

 Pathways: Applied Social Studies Care Practice Health Management

-Health and Social Care Certificate (Level 4).
+HNC Health and Social Care Certificate Level 4.
+Full time, part time, distance learning mode of classes.
 Assessment method includes coursework, presentations and group projects that prepare learners for management positions in health and social care industry.

 The HNC comprises 120 credits at level 4